 Number of triple zero emergency calls answered from Victorians needing assistance from police, fire and ambulance services.

 Number of calls answered for non-emergency assistance such as patient transport and calls from emergency services in the field.

-Average number of calls per day, representing one call every 13 seconds.
+Average number of calls per day.

 Number of Metropolitan "code one" emergency events we helped ambulance with.

 Number of police pursuit events we helped police with.

 Number of deliveries we helped with for babies who couldn't wait to get to hospital.

 Messages relayed via the Emergency Alerting Service (EAS) throughout the year.